PenguLoader/docs/docs/guide/javascript-plugin.md

 Hello, League Client!
 ```

+## What's next?

 🎉 Congratulations!
 You have completed the beginner tutorial.

-## What's next?
+Follow the next
+pages to get more power out of your plugins.

+- [Module System](./module-system) - Learn more about module system
+- [CSS Theme](./css-theme) - Build your theme with CSS
+- [Assets Handling](./asset-handling) - Add custom content to your plugins
+- [LCU Request](./lcu-request) - Some guides helps you to work with LCU
+- [Runtime API](/runtime-api/) - Useful built-in APIs to use in your plugins